joegroner/demorobot/CONTRIBUTE.md

 # Contribute

-The easiest way to contribute to the development of DemoMonkey, is reporting bugs or requesting new features.
+The easiest way to contribute to the development of DemoRobot, is reporting bugs or requesting new features.
 Go to [https://github.com/joegroner/demorobot/issues](https://github.com/joegroner/demorobot/issues) and add a ticket for your request.